parthspatel/nix-model-repo/docs/sphinx/api-reference.md

 # API Reference

-This page documents the complete API for Nix AI Models.
+This page documents the complete API for Nix Model Repo.

 ## Core Functions